Pope's Use of Heroic Couplet in The Rape of the Lock

 The heroic couplet is a verse unit of two rhymed iambic pentameter lines.
 It is “heroic measure” because of its association with the heroic and epic poetry in the seventeenth century under the French influence.
 The most prominent poet of this age, who used this verse form, was Dryden.

 Pope inherited Dryden’s mantle but carried the development of the heroic couplet much further and brought it to near perfection.
 Pope molded the heroic couplet exactly to his purpose, polished it to the extreme of melodiousness and touched it to sparkle with the utmost brilliance.
-The heroic couplet, as Pope wrote it, attracts attention to itself as meter does.
+The heroic couplet, as Pope wrote it, attracts attention to itself as the meter does.
 It is so brief that while reading we notice variations between couplets.
 We think that he regarded it like it was stanza half contained, if not quite that, as having a beginning, middle and an end.
 Many of Pope’s couplets may be taken out of their contexts and held up to separate admiration like an occasional lyric stanza, or figurative stanza from the Faerie Queene.
-It is clear that Pope believed that the couplet was capable of attaining a temporary unit in itself.
+It is clear that Pope believed that the couplet could attain a temporary unit in itself.

-Rare Verse and Gasto:
+Rare Verse and Gasto

 The Rape of the Lock is one of Pope’s early poems.
 His mastery over the heroic couplet fully was yet to come.
 Nevertheless, the verse form, the heroic couplet employed in this poem anticipates many devices and strategies which Pope was to perfect later on.
 The verse here not only has a peculiar beauty and charm conforming to the mock-heroic material, but also a rare verse and gusto.
 A closer look at the construction of the heroic couplets in the poem shows how carefully Pope has planned and executed the mock-heroic material and shaped it through his heroic couplets.
 Here, the heroic couplets express collation of the great with the trivial.
 Pope’s verses show a dignity of form with the characteristics of epic poetry.

-Dignity and Grandeur:
+Dignity and Grandeur

 We have in this poem, the same seriousness, dignity and elevation, which belong to epic verse.
 It is only the context namely that the epic generalization is meant to introduce the snipping of Belinda’s lock.
 It is to create a humorous effect.
 Pope not only creates situations, which parody the epic events, like Belinda’s arming for the conquests, or her pleasure-ride in a barge on the river Thames.
 But he also provides direct parodies from the epics and heroic contexts.
 This is how Pope describes the Baron’s resolution to win Belinda’s lock by force or fraud.